Lake Abert Storybook

-Since these two species serve as the main source of food for migrating birds, changes in their population present a major disruption in the Pacific Flyway migration route.
+Since these two species serve as the main source of food for migrating birds, reductions in brine shrimp or alkali fly abundance create a major disruption along the Pacific Flyway.

 Unfortunately, water withdrawals, reservoir construction and drought have reduced water flow into the lake, increasing its salinity or drying up the lake altogether.
-With the food gone, migratory birds can’t depend on stopping at this saline lake to replenish their energy.
+With the food gone, migratory birds can no longer stop at this lake to replenish their energy.

-Lake Abert is an indispensable ecosystem where birdwatchers and nature lovers alike can appreciate the wonders of the salt lake, and today it is at great risk.
+Lake Abert is an indispensable ecosystem where birdwatchers and nature lovers have appreciated the wonders of the salt lake for decades.
+But the future of this lake is at risk.

-The Bureau of Land Management has classified the lake and the adjacent Abert Rim as Areas of Critical Environmental Concern.
-However, the lake itself does not have any water rights so upstream withdrawals from the Chewaucan River, can leave the lake with little or no water, especially during climate change-related drought.
+Although Lake Abert and the adjacent Abert Rim are identified by the Bureau of Land Management as Areas of Critical Environmental Concern, the lake itself does not have any water rights so upstream withdrawals from the Chewaucan River, can leave the lake with little or no water, especially during drought years.

 In the southeastern corner of Oregon, a hidden wonder shimmers — Lake Abert.
-Covering an area of 105 square miles, Lake Abert is the sixth largest lake in Oregon.
+When full, Lake Abert covers 64 square miles and is the sixth largest lake in Oregon.
 It […]Read More

 At 4,700 feet tall, Sutton Mountain towers over the surrounding landscape.
-With a steep, craggy west side and a rolling, grassy eastern face, the mountain has a mysterious Jekyll and […]Read More
+With a steep, craggy west side and a rolling, grassy eastern face, the mountain has an alluring Jekyll and […]Read More